Is Quotex Halal or Haram? (2026)

 1. Quotex Offers Binary Options Only

-Quotex is solely a binary options trading platform, which is inherently speculative (gharar) and resembles gambling (maysir), as you essentially bet on price movements in a very short time frame (usually 1-5 minutes), in an all-or-nothing style.
+Quotex is solely a binary options trading platform and binary options is considered haram, because it is inherently speculative (gharar) and resembles gambling (maysir), as you essentially bet on price movements in a very short time frame (usually 1-5 minutes), in an all-or-nothing style.

 Additionally, you don’t own the underlying assets, which violates the principles of real economic participation required by Shariah law.
 Quotex only offers binary options (also known as fixed time trading) and no Islamic trading accounts, so there is no way to use Quotex in a halal way.